 Mini Bio (1)

-Anjelica Huston was born on July 8, 1951 in Santa Monica, California, to prima ballerina Enrica "Ricki" (Soma) and director and actor John Huston and Italian American (from New York, was of Italian descent, and her father had English, Scottish, and Scots-Irish ancestry.
+Anjelica Huston was born on July 8, 1951 in Santa Monica, California, to prima ballerina Enrica "Ricki" (Soma) and director and actor John Huston.
+Her mother, who was from New York, was of Italian descent, and her father had English, Scottish, and Scots-Irish ancestry.
 Huston spent most of her childhood overseas, in Ireland and England, and in 1969 first dipped her toe into the acting profession, taking a few small roles in her father's movie A Walk with Love and Death (1969).
 However, before it was released, her mother died in a car accident, at 39, and Huston relocated to the United States, where the tall, exotically beautiful young woman modeled for several years.